programmingmentor/2025-ai-dev-done-right/slides.md

 ---

-# Як це працює: всім керує LLM
+# How it works: everything is controlled by LLM

 <div class="w-full flex justify-center">
   <img src="/how-works-prompt-llm-code.png" class="w-4/5"/>